iTankru/Raspberry/README.md

 and write.
 The default install location will be /usr/local/sbin.
 If you want to change that edit the variables in the head of the Makefile.

+##TCP Gateway

+The standard configuration will build the TCP Gateway with a port 0.0.0.0:5003 The default install location will be /usr/local/sbin.
+If you want to change that edit the variables in the head of the Makefile.

 ###Build the Gateway
 * Clone this repository
 * Change to the Raspberry directory